What makes the MMCi Program different from other programs?

 Can the Program be completed online?

-The MMCi program is a blend of onsite class days, coupled with online or onsite class days and some independent work.
-The format requires approximately 1 Friday and Saturday class weekend per month on site, an additional Saturday onsite or online plus some online lecture delivery and independent work.
+The MMCi program is a blend of onsite class days, coupled with online class days and some independent work.
+The format requires approximately 1 Friday and Saturday class weekend per month on site, an additional Saturday online plus some online lecture delivery and independent work.